Skip to content

 bash

-graphorin token create --scope agents:invoke --ttl 30d
+graphorin token create --scopes agents:invoke --expires-in 30d

 graphorin token list